joymon/prayerbook/readme.md

  1. https://github.com/joymon/PrayerBook/archive/master.zip

 # Running the application

-1. Without a server
- 1. Double click on the index.html file present in the \src folder.
- 2. It will start your default browser and load the page there.
- 3. There will be a popup asking for permission to run JavaScript.
-Enable it as this is a JavaScript based application.
-2. With a web server
+1. With a dev web server
- 1. Copy the src folder into the root folder of web server
+ 1. Run the command `npm run start`
- 2. Browser to http://localhost/src/index.html.
-Mostly there won't be any need to enabling JavaScript
+ 2. Browser will be opened with application.

 # How to contribute
 1. This require an account in www.github.com.
 Its free for open source projects.